 What is your story?
 What do people in your home country know and think about you?
-What if you could start all over and tell a different, your own, version of your story?
-Moving to a different country will not make you a different person unless you choose to do the work, but, when everyone is a stranger, your past is yours to keep.
+What if you could start all over and tell a different, your own version of your story?
+Moving to a different country will not make you a different person unless you do the work, but, when everyone is a stranger, your past is yours to keep.

 So, why not?

-There are many more reason to stay home then there are to leave.
+There are many more reasons to stay home than there are to leave.
 If any of the following ring true, perhaps you should stay where you are.